Asymmetric Errors: Pdf errors

 \subsubsection{Flipped distributions}

 It can happen that an OPAT analysis results in both deviations having the same sign, as illustrated in Figure~\ref{fig:flipped}.

 This is implausible but not impossible.
-If the error concerned is important, then this presents a major problem: clearly something significant is going on, and the standard use of linear approximations in evaluating errors is inappropriate.
+If the error concerned is important then this presents a major problem: clearly something significant is going on, and the standard use of linear approximations in evaluating errors is inappropriate.
 Fortunately such cases are rare.
 A more typical situation where this arises, and it does arise, is in the evaluation of the contribution of many systematic uncertainties to the total error.
 Among the many small contributions there may be one or two where both deviations go the same way, though this is often due to statistical fluctuations on a small and unimportant quantity whose treatment will make no difference to the final quoted result.
 Nevertheless one needs a way of dealing gracefully with such cases.
 The best advice to the user is to repeat the analysis with more points and more data --- but this extra effort may not be justifiable.

 The distorted model can handle such a situation.
-The minimum or maximum is now inside the 68\% central confidence region so the need to consider both solutions in the pdf is very significant and the Jacobian peak is considerable, but all the algebra holds provided care is taken of the signs of $\sm$ and $\sp$.
+The minimum or maximum is now inside the 68\% central confidence region so the need to consider both branches of the parabola for {solutions in} the pdf is very significant and the Jacobian spike is considerable, but all the algebra holds provided care is taken of the signs of $\sm$ and $\sp$.

 For the dimidiated model the distribution in $R$ is the sum of two half-Gaussians, with the same nominal mean, which is actually the extreme or cut-off value ${\cal M}$.
-If the `errors' are $\sigma_1$ and $\sigma_2$ then, from the properties of the Gaussian, the combined distribution has moments
+If the `errors' are $\sigma_1$ and $\sigma_2$ and are both positive, as in the upper row of Figure~\ref{fig:flipped}, {} then, from the properties of the Gaussian, the combined distribution has moments